mrnoisytiger/Inks-and-Pens/content/post/conklin-endura-review.md

 This pen is offered in a Fine (F), Medium (M), and stub nib.
 I was sent an M nib.
 The nib was a tiny bit scratchy due to the tines being misaligned.
 I put realigned them and the pen was much smoother.
 It has a good amount of feedback, but not enough to be scratchy.
 It is also quite wet, using a normal ink.
 The nib has a little bit of spring to it, but I would not go very far, for fear of springing it.

-Here is a writing sample of the pen.
-It was done with an M nib with Noodler's Dromgoole's Alamo's Twilight.

-<iframe width="640" height="360" src="https://www.youtube.com/embed/rZMhYc3WiDQ" frameborder="0" allowfullscreen style="max-width: 100%; padding-bottom: 12px;"></iframe>

 ![](/content/images/2015/07/IMG_0065.jpg)

 Being a standard #6 sized nib, it can be easily swapped for other #6 jobs (except Noodler's).
 The nib and feed are friction fit into a nib collar and pull straight out.
 The nib/feed collar is screwed into the section of the pen and can also be unscrewed, to swap the entire unit if necessary.